AP Explains: What's known about Saudi writer's disappearance

 WHAT IS TURKEY SAYING?

 Turkish officials, speaking on condition of anonymity to discuss the investigation, say they fear Saudi Arabia killed Khashoggi.
 They claim they have audio and video recordings of Khashoggi being interrogated, killed and dismembered.
-However, no such recordings have been released publicly so far.
+However, no such recordings have yet to be released publicly.

 Turkish security officials, rather than holding news conferences, have leaked information through pro-government media.
 Newspapers published the names and photographs of 15 Saudi men in the country's military and security services who are said to have formed an "assassination squad" sent to target Khashoggi.
 Turkish officials told The Associated Press one of those men was an "autopsy expert."